 - Information on how the UK’s withdrawal from the Union affects CE Certification of medical devices by UK’s Notified Bodies can be found in the “Commission notice on the withdrawal of the UK and EU rules in the field of industrial products”.

 Reference: Questions and Answers to United Kingdom’s withdrawal from European Union with regard to Medicinal Products for Human and Veterinary use within the framework of the Centralised Procedure Rev 03 published 19.06.2018.

-If you want to stay up to date with regulatory issues during the Brexit negotiations,then you should subscribe to our limited series Brexit newsletter by completing the form below.
-You can read more about our Brexit newsletter here.
+If you want to stay up to date with regulatory issues during the Brexit negotiations,then you should subscribe to our newsletter by completing the form below.
+You can read more of our Brexit coverage here.